 Where to Eat in Shenandoah County VA

-EAT: Swover Creek Farms.
-(See above).
-Stop in for a fresh-brewed beer and one of the best Sweet Italian Sausages on the planet.
+Stop into this 100+ year old Shenandoah County Farm.
+Order fresh-brewed beer, brick oven pizza, and one of the best Sweet Italian Sausages on the planet.